 Layering refers to grouping multiple sounds to make the composition sound fuller, fatter, and more substantial.
 This could also involve combining an 808 sample with a kick and layering overtones with an 808 sample pack to ensure they cut through the mix without losing their balance.
 Layering allows for a random 808 sample to evolve into a more dynamic and lively composition as it becomes multifaceted with its multiple elements

 Incorporating ADSR (Attack, Decay, Sustain, Release) envelopes into your 808 sample pack helps give you the opportunity to a staggering variety of modulations, giving you complete freedom over the sound’s shape and progression over time.
 Even little adjustments using ADSR help enhance the general clarity of your tracks and compositions.

 When the kick plays, sidechain compression produces separation by swiftly decreasing the volume of the 808 sample pack.
 This technique allows the kick drum to stand out in the audio.
-The usage of a compressor to suppress the intensity of a sound is termed sidechaining.
+Using a compressor to suppress the intensity of a sound is termed sidechaining.
 If you enjoy that intense booming sound or want to adjust more overtones from the 808 sample pack while still allowing the kicks to shine through, this is an ideal method.

-It is important to keep the 808 sample pack short and sweet.
+It is essential to keep the 808 sample pack short and sweet.
 The length of the 808 samples is an important aspect that makes a huge difference.
 Short 808 samples, for instance, might create a hollow or uninspiring void in a track.
-Long 808 samples, on the other hand, might contain overlaying sounds or overtones that clutter up the balance by blocking other notes.
+Long 808 samples, on the other hand, might contain overlapping sounds or overtones that clutter up the balance by blocking other notes.
 Unnecessary low-end noise could drain the impact and intensity of the composition.
 It’s essential to create and maintain a perfect harmony of tunes that does not overpower or underwhelm any aspect of the composition.